OkayAlright/MinNo/extras/why_Minno.md

 for now) to have no dynamically growing memory in MinNo: everything is statically allocated.

 This may initially seem like a huge drawback, and in general programming I would agree.
-But in embedded systems, dynamic memory bugs can be sublte, incredibly hard to reproduce, and absolutely system crashing .
+But in embedded systems, dynamic memory bugs can be subtle, incredibly hard to reproduce, and absolutely system crashing .
 Early in my time programming sketches, I swore off the use of malloc and free in favor of static memory declarations.
 From synthesizers, to controllers, to IR navigating robots, I have gotten away without using dynamic heap allocations.
 To anyone reading this, for your sanity, I would suggest a similar shift in coding style.
 [Others also suggest minimizing dynamic